David Silverman (activist): Early life

 Silverman was born in a middle-class Reform Jewish family in Marblehead, Massachusetts.
 He went to Hebrew school and was bar mitzvahed when he was 13 years old.

 Silverman began publicly challenging religion in high school and often states in interviews that he became an atheist at the age of six.
-Although he was never in the closet about his disbelief, he was forced to do his Bar mitzvah.
+Although he was never in the closet about his disbelief, he was forced to do his bar mitzvah.
 He calls this the turning point in his life where he decided never to lie about his atheism again because he had gotten up on stage and told all the people he knew that he believed in God.
 Seventeen years later his father admitted to him that he also was an atheist.
+Silverman rejects the label of being "Jewish" and in a speech in Phoenix titled "I'm an Atheist and So Are You", he urged a secular Jewish audience to follow his lead and abandon the term "Jew".
+Silverman has argued that Judaism is neither a culture, a race or a nationality.

 Career and activism

 Silverman received a bachelor's degree in Computer Science from Brandeis University and MBA in Marketing from Penn State University, and an Advanced Graduate Certificate in International Business from Seton Hall.
-Silverman is a former professional inventor with 74 patents, and has authored several articles, including a cover story for Inventors Digest.
-Silverman rejects the label of being "Jewish" and in a speech in Phoenix titled "I'm an Atheist and So Are You", he urged secular Jewish audience to follow his lead and abandon the term "Jew".
-Silverman has argued that Judaism is neither a culture, a race or a nationality.
+Silverman worked as a professional inventor at Bell Labs, with 74 patents.

 American Atheists and Atheist Alliance International

-Silverman worked with the American Atheists organization since 1996, and holding a variety of roles, including: New Jersey State Director, Communications Director, and Vice President.
+Silverman worked with the American Atheists organization beginning in 1996, and holding a variety of roles, including: New Jersey State Director, Communications Director, and Vice President.
 He was elected president of American Atheists on September 16, 2010, following Ed Buckner.

 During his tenure as Communications Director and Vice President of American Atheists, Silverman made several media appearances, but became especially visible since becoming president.
 An atheist awareness billboard campaign launched in December 2010 sparked controversy and increased media exposure for the organization.
 As a result of this campaign, Silverman appeared on a number of television shows since late 2010, most notably, The O'Reilly Factor on January 4, 2011.

 It was under Silverman's direction that the American Atheists group sought to block the preservation of a cross-beam section of the World Trade Center skeleton that resembled a cross.
 Silverman opined: "The WTC cross has become a Christian icon.
 It has been blessed by so-called holy men and presented as a reminder that their God, who couldn't be bothered to stop the... terrorists or prevent 3,000 people from being killed in his name, cared only enough to bestow upon us some rubble that resembles a cross..."